Danielle Bunten Berry: Career

 The follow-up game, Heart of Africa, appeared in 1985 and was followed by Robot Rascals, a combination computer/card game that had no single-player mode and sold only 9,000 copies, and 1988's Modem Wars, one of the early games played by two players over a dial-up modem.
 Modem Wars was ahead of its time, as few people in the late 1980s had modems in their homes.

 Berry departed EA for MicroProse.
 Allegedly, Trip Hawkins, CEO of EA, did not feel that pushing production of games onto a cartridge based system was a good idea.
 The shift was important to Berry, as computer games had previously been distributed on floppy discs, and a changeover to a cartridge system would allow games to be played on Nintendo systems.
 This was a significant factor in her decision to leave.
+Around the same time, a port of M.U.L.E. to the Mega Drive/Genesis was cancelled after Berry refused to put guns and bombs in the game, feeling it would alter the game too much from its original concept.
 She then developed a computer version of the board game Axis and Allies, which became 1990's Command HQ, a modem/network grand strategy wargame.
 Berry's second and last game for MicroProse was 1992's Global Conquest, a 4-player network/modem war game.
 It was the first 4-player network game from a major publisher.
 Berry was a strong advocate of multi-player online games, observing that, "No one ever said on their deathbed, 'Gee, I wish I had spent more time alone with my computer.'"

-A port of M.U.L.E. to the Mega Drive/Genesis was cancelled after Berry refused to put guns and bombs in the game, feeling it would alter the game too much from its original concept.
-In 1997, Berry shifted focus to multiplayer games over the Internet with Warsport, a remake of Modem Wars that debuted on the MPlayer.com game network.
+Berry was one of the co-founders of the internet-oriented entity Mpath.
+Berry's Warsport, a remake of Modem Wars, debuted on Mpath's MPlayer.com service in 1997.

-Less than a year after the release of Warsport, Berry was diagnosed with lung cancer presumably related to years of heavy smoking.
+Less than a year after the release of Warsport, Berry was diagnosed with lung cancer, presumably related to years of heavy smoking.
 She died on July 3, 1998.
 At the time, she was working on the design of an Internet version of M.U.L.E.